-The construction and installation period is usually around 16 weeks (or four months) from start to finish.
-After construction, access for operations and maintenance activities are usually limited to four or five times per year.
+The construction and installation period is usually around 16 weeks (or 4 months) from start to finish.
+After construction, access for operations and maintenance activities are usually limited to 4 or 5 times per year.

-How many HGV lorry deliveries will there be to build the 5MWp Penny Hill solar farm?
+How many HGV lorry deliveries will there be to build the 5MW Penny Hill solar farm?

-There will be around 70 deliveries (on normal size HGVs) need to get all components associated with the solar farm on site – including all the solar panels themselves, fixings and cables.
+There will be around 70 deliveries (on normal sized HGVs) need to get all components associated with the solar farm on site – including all the solar panels themselves, fixings and cables.

 What does a solar farm look like in the landscape?

 Placing solar farms on flat south-facing land or gentle slopes also helps to minimise it appearance in the landscape.
 Likewise, while existing natural screening is sought, any shadows cast need to be avoided in the design of the panel layout, otherwise the site would fail to yield the optimum electricity generation for the national grid.
 A landscape and visual impact assessment is commissioned for all solar farm planning applications and accompanies the planning application.

 Banks Renewables’ Penny Hill 5MWp Solar Farm will be approximately 6 hectares (c14 acres) or around 5 football pitches in size.
 A 5MW solar farm provides enough clean, green, electricity to power approximately 1,320 homes (that is enough to provide power for Ulley with its population of around 200 and around 80 homes about 17 times over per year!)

 How big are the solar panels?